HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks

 where $y_i$ are the ground truth labels, and $p_i$ the network predictions, namely scores in the range $[0,1]$ resulting from the sigmoid activation on the output layer.
-The loss is computed over each batch of size $N$.
-To avoid unbalanced splits of the data set, we use 5-fold cross-validation that consists of reshuffling the training and validation sets and building the performance metrics.
-Cross-validation runs trained over 500 epochs are used to optimize the neural network hyperparameters with a grid search, varying the learning rate over the range $[0.0001,0.1]$ and the weight decay over $[0.00001,0.01]$, with momentum fixed to 0.9.
-We train a final network with the entire data set using an optimal learning rate and weight decay of 0.001 and 0.00001, respectively, and applying early stopping at epoch 193 that matches the lowest average loss over the cross-validation runs.
+The loss was computed over each batch of size $N$.
+To avoid unbalanced splits of the data set, we used 5-fold cross-validation that consists of reshuffling the training and validation sets and building the performance metrics.
+Cross-validation runs trained over 500 epochs were used to optimize the neural network hyperparameters with a grid search, varying the learning rate over the range $[0.0001,0.1]$ and the weight decay over $[0.00001,0.01]$, with momentum fixed to 0.9.
+We trained a final network with the entire data set using an optimal learning rate and weight decay of 0.001 and 0.00001, respectively, and applying early stopping at epoch 193 that matched the lowest average loss over the cross-validation runs.

-Among the 23.1 million input galaxies, 1\,050\,207 are assigned scores $p_{\rm cat} > 0.5$ indicating that their $gri$ aperture photometry is consistent with the mocks.
+Among the 23.1 million input galaxies, 1\,050\,207 were assigned scores $p_{\rm cat} > 0.5$ indicating that their $gri$ aperture photometry is consistent with the mocks.
 Fig.~\ref{fig:catsearch} illustrates the network predictions by comparing the colors and magnitudes of random galaxies, mocks, and galaxies having $p_{\rm cat} > 0.5$.
-The good agreement between 2$\sigma$ contours of mocks and $p_{\rm cat} > 0.5$ shows that the network correctly captures the position of mocks in color/magnitude diagrams, as well as their color variations within different apertures.
-Moreover, our photometric selection is successfully tested on the aperture fluxes of known strong lensing systems listed as grade A or B with $\theta_{\rm E} = 1.0$--3.0\arcsec\ in the MasterLens database\footnote{http://admin.masterlens.org}, and with lensed arcs visible in the PS1 stack images.
-We therefore keep these 1\,050\,207 galaxies for CNN classification.
+The good agreement between 2$\sigma$ contours of mocks and $p_{\rm cat} > 0.5$ shows that the network correctly captures the position of mocks in color-magnitude diagrams, as well as their color variations within different apertures.
+Moreover, our photometric selection was successfully tested on the aperture fluxes of known strong lensing systems listed as grade A or B with $\theta_{\rm E} = 1.0$--3.0\arcsec\ in the MasterLens database\footnote{http://admin.masterlens.org}, and with lensed arcs visible in the PS1 stack images.
+We therefore kept these 1\,050\,207 galaxies for CNN classification.